Tribe of Dan: United Monarchy

 With the growth of the threat from Philistine incursions, the Israelite tribes decided to form a strong centralised monarchy to meet the challenge, and the Tribe of Dan joined the new kingdom with Saul as the first king.
 After the death of Saul, all the tribes other than Judah remained loyal to the House of Saul.
 But after the death of Ish-bosheth, Saul's son and successor to the throne of Israel, the Tribe of Dan joined the other northern Israelite tribes in making David, who was then the king of Judah, king of a re-united Kingdom of Israel.
 The tribe provided substantial military support for the kingdom in the form of 28,600 soldiers, being considered "experts in war".

 Northern Kingdom of Israel

 However, on the accession of Rehoboam, David's grandson, in c.
 930 BC the northern tribes split from the House of David to re-form a Kingdom of Israel as the Northern Kingdom.

 Assyrian conquest and demise

-As part of the Kingdom of Israel, the territory of Dan was conquered by the Assyrians and exiled; the manner of their exile led to their further history being lost.
+As part of the Kingdom of Israel, the territory of Dan was conquered by the Assyrians and many in the tribe were exiled; the manner of their exile led to their further history being lost.
+Some of the territory's inhabitants fled south into the Kingdom of Judah, gradually assimilating into the kingdom's Israelite population.